halfer/proximate-requester/README.md

 Planned future enhancements
 ---

-* Functional tests to check the proxy serves the correct results in a variety of situations.
-* When hashing a POST request, POST variables should be taken into account.
+* Request variables should probably be taken into account for all non-GET operations, not just POST.
+This can trivially be added by a library client, but it should probably be the default.
 * The fetcher currently uses raw cURL, but this will probably be swapped to [a wrapper library](https://github.com/php-mod/curl) instead, to improve testability.
 * Support for releases of Guzzle older than version 6.